Regal-Internet-Brothers/IOSync/README.md

 IOSync is a console-application which allows you to synchronize input events from several computers to a single host machine.
 The main purpose of this application is to send keyboard and gamepad messages to a remote machine, in order to play local multiplayer games over the internet.

+This is an early version of the project; some features haven't been thoroughly tested.
+Compiled binaries may be found in the **[releases section](https://github.com/Regal-Internet-Brothers/IOSync/releases)**; use at your own risk.
+If you would like to help, feel free to make a pull request.
+Just realize that I may fix the formatting of submissions.

 Couple this with a quick enough streaming solution (See: ["Streaming (Audio and Video)"](https://github.com/Regal-Internet-Brothers/IOSync/wiki/Streaming-(Audio-and-Video))), and any games that support keyboard, or gamepad (XInput) input, and you should have an experience almost as good as [Steam's in-home streaming](http://store.steampowered.com/streaming).
 The catch is, this can be done over the internet, rather than a home network.
 No VPN required, just a bit of setup, and a decent internet connection.
 Setting up audio and video solutions can be a daunting task for some, but the outcome can definitely be worth it.
 This isn't a replacement for "in-home streaming", but it is a replacement for tricking Steam with a VPN service.
 This project may not be as elegant as Valve's solutions, but it has some major benefits.

-This is an early version of the project; some features haven't been thoroughly tested.
-Compiled binaries may be found in the **[releases section](https://github.com/Regal-Internet-Brothers/IOSync/releases)**; use at your own risk.
-If you would like to help, feel free to make a pull request.
-Just realize that I may fix the formatting of submissions.

-**Supported "devices":**
-* Keyboard (I/O)
-* Virtual 'XInput' device integration.
-(Semi-experimental; I/O)

-**TO-DO List:**
-* Rumble simulation for 'XInput' gamepads.
-* Explicit 'XInput' gamepad/device support synchronization.
-* DirectInput integration.

 ##Getting Started##